Quantfury Token Price Tops $4.57 on Top Exchanges (QTF)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Quantfury Token launched on June 14th, 2019.
+Quantfury Token was first traded on June 14th, 2019.
 Quantfury Token’s total supply is 100,000,000 tokens and its circulating supply is 10,000,000 tokens.
+The official message board for Quantfury Token is medium.com/@quantfury.
 Quantfury Token’s official Twitter account is @quantfury.
 The official website for Quantfury Token is www.quantfury.com.
-The official message board for Quantfury Token is medium.com/@quantfury.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Quantfury Token directly using U.S. dollars.
-Investors seeking to trade Quantfury Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Quantfury Token using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Quantfury Token directly using US dollars.
+Investors seeking to trade Quantfury Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Quantfury Token using one of the aforementioned exchanges.

 Receive News & Updates for Quantfury Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Quantfury Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.